- Sir Gordon Wu Distinguished Speaker Forum

 Please read carefully the Global Immersion Program policies and expectations before you register for a class.

-Students will have their program fee of $1850, $2900 (Patagonia), or $2500 (Cuba) charged directly to their student accounts after bidding on the course.
-Program fees will be fully refunded to students if they drop during the add/drop period.
-Once the add/drop period has passed, students can't get a refund on the program fee.
-In the case of Cuba and Patagonia,the withdrawal and refund policy may be different as funds are committed earlier.
+Students will have their program fee charged directly to their student accounts after matching on the course.
+Program fees will be fully refunded to students if they drop during the add/drop period - or earlier specfied date within the add/drop period.
+Once that date has passed, students can't get a refund on the program fee.
+In the case of Cuba, the withdrawal and refund policy may be different as funds are committed earlier.

 Program fees cover double occupancy hotel stay, in-country transportation, breakfast each morning, most lunches, 1-2 dinners and cultural activities — these will be clearly labeled on the itinerary.
-Program fees do not cover international round-trip airfare, most dinners, visas, and evening entertainment or activities.
+Program fees do not cover international round-trip airfare, most dinners, visas, return COVID testing and evening entertainment or activities.

 GIP Hold Policy